Holds That Our Behavior Is Determined by Internal Factors: Understanding the Role of Internal Drivers in Human Actions

 How Internal Factors Influence Behavior: A Closer Look

-To grasp how internal factors determine behavior, Examine specific examples of how internal states drive actions — this one isn't optional.
+To grasp how internal factors determine behavior, You really need to examine specific examples of how internal states drive actions.
 One of the most obvious internal factors is emotion.
-Emotions like fear, joy, anger, or sadness can trigger immediate responses.
-As an example, a person might avoid a risky situation out of fear or act impulsively due to anger.
+Here's one way to look at it: a person might avoid a risky situation out of fear or act impulsively due to anger.
+In real terms, emotions like fear, joy, anger, or sadness can trigger immediate responses.
 These emotional responses are internal and often occur before any external stimulus is fully processed.

 The Scientific Perspective: Internal Factors in Psychology and Neuroscience